bobeu/dexcrow/README.md

 # TradeVerse - Decentralized Trading & Escrow Platform

-TradeVerse is a comprehensive decentralized trading and escrow platform built on Base blockchain, integrating advanced technologies to provide seamless cross-chain trading, secure escrow services, and real-time price feeds.
+TradeVerse is a comprehensive decentralized trading and escrow platform built on the blockchain, integrating advanced technologies to provide seamless cross-chain trading, secure escrow services, and real-time price feeds.
 The platform enables users to trade cryptocurrencies and create escrow contracts with built-in dispute resolution mechanisms.

 ## Architecture Overview